 The mood and emotion conveyed through headshots and portraits differ as well.
 Headshots often have a professional and bright mood, aiming to present the subject in a confident and approachable manner.
 Their purpose is to capture the subject's professional image and create a positive first impression.
 In contrast, portraits have the flexibility to convey a wider range of emotions, moods, and narratives.
 They can evoke feelings of joy, sadness, mystery, or awe, giving the viewer a deeper insight into the subject's personality and inner world.

-Used in a broader range of uses, from advertisements to framed artwork
+Used for identification or business-related purposes | Used in a broader range of uses, from advertisements to framed artwork |

-Focuses on a single subject
+Focuses on a single subject | Can include multiple subjects |

-Can include more of the subject's body or the entire body
+Tight shots of the head and shoulders | Can include more of the subject's body or the entire body |

-Wide range of emotions and moods
+Professional and bright mood | Wide range of emotions and moods |

 Subject Composition: Single vs. Multiple Subjects